rgvlee/EntityFrameworkCore.Testing/README.md

 EntityFrameworkCore.Testing allows you to create an EntityFrameworkCore DbContext that you can use in your unit tests.
 It's easy to use (usually just a single line of code) with implementations for both Moq and NSubstitute.

 It extends the functionality of an existing database provider by proxying over it.
 It was designed with the [Microsoft in-memory provider](https://docs.microsoft.com/en-us/ef/core/providers/in-memory/?tabs=dotnet-core-cli) in mind with supported operations sent to the database provider and unsupported operations, such as relational operations, handled by EntityFrameworkCore.Testing.
-While it does not attempt to mock supported operations, it does proxy over the implementations using a mocking framework so you get all of the benefits of using one such as being able to assert an invocation.
+While it does not attempt to mock supported operations, it does proxy over them using a mocking framework so you get all of the benefits of the latter such as being able to assert an invocation.

 It includes support for queries/keyless db sets, FromSql/FromSqlRaw/FromSqlInterpolated, ExecuteSqlCommand/ExecuteSqlRaw/ExecuteSqlInterpolated, and async LINQ operations.

 ## Resources

 - [Source repository](https://github.com/rgvlee/EntityFrameworkCore.Testing)

+### EntityFrameworkCore >= 5.0.0

+I'm working on a .NET 5.0 version and will release it as soon as possible.

 ### EntityFrameworkCore >= 3.0.0 && < 5.0.0